robocorp/robotframework-lsp/robotframework-ls/docs/develop.md

 Developing
 -----------

-Clone the sources with git.
+Fork the repository at GitHub and then clone the sources of your fork with git.

 Get the submodule contents:
 `git submodule update --init --recursive`